History of the Jews in New York City: Growth in Hasidic Judaism

+Periods of discord

 Crown Heights riot of 1991

 Amid earlier waves of urban unrest and antisemitic incidents in Brooklyn, including a string of firebombings targeting Jewish institutions in 1968, Crown Heights became a focal point of debate over Jewish flight from inner-city neighborhoods.
-Rabbi Menachem Mendel Schneerson, leader of the Chabad-Lubavitch movement based in Crown Heights, publicly urged Jews to remain and invest in the community, warning that mass departure would erode communal strength citywide.
+Menachem Mendel Schneerson, leader of the Chabad-Lubavitch movement based in Crown Heights, publicly urged Jews to remain and invest in the community, saying that mass departure would erode communal strength citywide.
 His call to “stand firm and not run away” framed Crown Heights as a test case for urban Jewish continuity across the globe.

-New York City parks relating to Jewish culture

-Within the New York City Department of Parks and Recreation, there are many parks that are either named after Jews, or containing monuments relating to their culture and history.